agilepro/software-craftsmanship/docs/Error Handling/canonical-error-example.md

 **Success Criterion**: From the information of a person, return a numeric age
 **Failure Responsibility**: explain why numeric age can not be calculated

-Calculation of the age is a matter of subtracting the person’s birth date from today’s date.
-Today’s date is presumably available.
+Calculation of the age is a matter of subtracting the person's birth date from today's date.
+Today's date is presumably available.
 The age calculator needs a binary date format for the birth day, which is available as a string, so it calls a date parser, passing the string form of the date.

-**Values Provided**: person information including birth date, today’s date
+**Values Provided**: person information including birth date, today's date

 **Unknown Context**: This method has no understand of why the age is needed.
 It does not know about the trip, about any car rental, and it does not even know why the age has been requested.
 It has logic to calculate an age, but nothing about the context.